ryashpal/EHR-QC-Tutorials/docs/case_study.rst

 Exploration Reports
 -------------------

-Data exploration reports generate overall summary of all the attributes present in the data, visualisations showing the data missingness, and distribution of the individual attributes that are useful to get an overview of the EHR.
+Data exploration reports generate overall summary of all the attributes present in the data (Figure 1), visualisations showing the data missingness (Figure 2), and distribution of the individual attributes (Figure 3) that are useful to get an overview of the EHR.

 .. image:: source/images/summary.PNG
-Figure 1: Summary table from the EHR-QC exploration report
+Figure 1: A sample summary table from the EHR-QC exploration report

 .. image:: source/images/missing_plot_1.png
-Figure 2: Figure visualising missing values as generated from the EHR-QC exploration report
+Figure 2: A sample figure visualising missing values as generated from the EHR-QC exploration report

 .. image:: source/images/heartrate.PNG
-Figure 3: Violin plot showing probability density distribution and the summary statistics obtained from the EHR-QC exploration report giving a detailed description of the attribute
+Figure 3: A sample violin plot showing probability density distribution and the summary statistics obtained from the EHR-QC exploration report giving a detailed description of the attribute

 Demographics
 ^^^^^^^^^^^^